Alp-Usta/RouteFinder/HOW_IT_WORKS.md

 Errors are red and mean don't dispatch.
 Warnings are amber and mean look at it.
 The banner is clickable and opens just the flagged routes.

+A manual move is never *blocked* for breaking a limit.
+That's the point of an
+override: the dispatcher can see something the solver can't.
+The move goes through, the consequence gets reported, and the route is marked as hand-adjusted so nobody forgets an hour later.

 > This caught a real bug on its first run: a route flagged *"A 142.9cm item will
 > not fit a Sedan."* That was the cluster-matching bug above.
 The check found it
 > after a full regression suite had passed.